28raining/smith-chart/README.md

 ---- https://www.allaboutcircuits.com/technical-articles/learn-about-unconditional-stability-and-potential-instability-in-rf-amplifier-design/
 14. Prevent NF circles where NF < NFmin, R<0
 15. Add 'tool' into google search queries - it doesn't show up under smith chart tool
+16. allow plotting of s-parameters on smith chart on their own?
+17. bbox on small screens the boxs don't align with sliders
+18. move / eliminate DP0 marker
+19. make impedance and reflection ceofficient boxes the same size
+20. I changed a lot of complex maths, much add testing to ensure site matches old site!
+21. rename zToPolar

 # Low -priority to-do items
 1. Why is the graph re-rendering when mouse-over?
 Is it expensive?
 2. Review performance on 20x slower device than my `m2 mac air`
 3. investigate if can use preact, to reduce size and increase spped

 # to vizualise the file sizes: